tracebin/tracebin/app/views/pages/story.html.md

 ## Part 1: The Agent
 Tracebin is composed of two components: the agent and the server.
 The agent is a language module that gets installed on an application server.
 The agent’s job is to gather raw performance information from the application and periodically send it to the server.
 Here are a few considerations we wanted to take into account when we set out to design our agent:

 1. **Footprint**: We wanted to be conscious of our application’s footprint, both in terms of memory usage, as well as runtime dependencies.
 With that in mind, we wanted to only load components that we need (as lazily as possible), and code as close to the metal as we can.
+Ruby clearly isn't the best language for this, but there is definitely some room for a native extension if Ruby proves to be too heavy after a while.
 2. **Performance Impact**: Obviously, we don’t want a tool that measures application performance to have its finger on the scale.
 Therefore, as a rule, we wanted our agent to handle most of its administrative tasks asynchronously.
 This includes loading and unloading data from storage, measuring system health metrics, as well as communicating with the server.
 3. **Transparency**: We wanted to create a set-it-and-forget-it style agent that doesn't require any extra engineering overhead to get it to work well.